iodigital-com/io-technology/data/blog/how-to-build-accessible-main-navigation.md

 ### 1. Identify the navigation region(s)

 To identify the navigation region on a webpage, I use the `<nav>` element.

-> AT info: SRs have [shortcuts and gestures](https://dequeuniversity.com/screenreaders/) to navigate by landmarks, so they don't need to go through the whole webpage over and over again when discovering a website.

 ```HTML
 <nav>